-- MIS 600 Management Information Systems (4 credits) - DSCI 620 Project Management (4 credits) - MIS 653 Supply Chain Information Systems (2 credits) - MIS 657 Database and Client/Server Systems (2 credits) - MIS 658 Advanced Database Administration (2 credits) - MIS 680 Introduction to Information Assurance (4 credits) - MIS 683 Process Analysis and Design (2 credits) - MIS 685 Data Warehousing and Data Mining (2 credits)
+- MIS 600 Management Information Systems (4 credits) - DSCI 620 Project Management (4 credits) - MIS 653 Supply Chain Information Systems (2 credits) - MIS 657 Database and Client/Server Systems (2 credits) - MIS 658 Advanced Database Administration (2 credits) - MIS 68o Introduction to Information Assurance (4 credits) - MIS 683 Process Analysis and Design (2 credits) - MIS 685 Data Mining Tools (2 credits)

-If the MIS Coordinator determines that you have full prior competence in a certificate course, you may be given credit for the competency and allowed to take sufficient alternate credits to meet the total credit requirement of the certificate.
-(E.g., if you have completed a graduate 4 credit Project Management course that is accepted, you would be allowed to consider that function completed within the Certificate, and can then take an alternate 4 credits, with approval of the Coordinator.)
+If the MIS Director determines that you have full prior competence in a certificate course, you may be given credit for the competency and allowed to take sufficient alternate credits to meet the total credit requirement of the certificate (e.g. if you have completed a graduate 4 credit Project Management course that is accepted, you would be allowed to consider that function completed within the Certificate, and can then take an alternate 4 credits, agreed upon with the Director).